golang/vscode-go/docs/dlv-dap.md

     }
 ```

-If you want to use `dlv-dap` for only a subset of your launch configurations, you can use [the `debugAdapter` attribute](#launchjson-attributes) to switch between `“dlv-dap”` and `“legacy”` mode.
+If you want to use `dlv-dap` for only a subset of your launch configurations, you can use [the `debugAdapter` attribute](#launchjson-attributes) to switch between `"dlv-dap"` and `"legacy"` mode.
 If you are using [the Nightly version of this extension](https://github.com/golang/vscode-go/blob/master/docs/nightly.md#go-nightly), `dlv-dap` is already the default debug adapter for local debugging scenarios, so the above setting is unnecessary.

 ### Start Debugging